If you’ve ever asked yourself, ‘Why does my cat sigh?’ You’re not alone.

 To avoid making her feel scared, give your furbaby attention and affection as soon as you hear that motor running.

-It’s not atypical for cats to sigh.
-The main reason why they produce this sound is to signal contentment.
+It’s not unusual for cats to sigh.
+The main reason they produce this sound is to signal contentment.

 If they let out this sound after you’ve finished playing, petting, or feeding them, they’re probably just trying to express their satisfaction.